othrayte/docker-cc-amp/README.md

 # AMP Dockerfile
-Dockerfile for a container that installs and starts the Application Management Panel from CubeCoders.com
+Dockerfile for a container that installs and starts a Application Management Panel module from CubeCoders.com

 Installs the Application Management Panel from CubeCoders.

-Also installs and starts the ADS module which allows configuring further modules via a web interface.

 This container requires a valid AMP license to run